joseph-flinn/site/data/posts/0006-scalable-dev-edd.md

-!! title: Scalable Development Processes - Evolutionary Database Automation !! slug: scalable-dev-edd
+!! title: Scalable Development Practices - Evolutionary Database Automation !! slug: scalable-dev-edd
 !! published: 2023-08-27
 !! description: The seventh article in the series of how to implement a simple but scalable solution to delivering more value faster to the end user